 They don't talk through issues

 "All couples have disagreements.
 That's perfectly normal and healthy.
 But it's how you handle those disagreements that can really make or break things," explains Ettin.
 She points out that in a healthy relationship, couples are able to talk through issues together.
-Look out for this major communication red flag early on in a relationship.
+The inability to communicate is a major red flag to look out for early on in a relationship.

 They test your boundaries